zee-ham-su/capstone-task-manager/TESTING.md

 1. In the **tasks** section, click on the `PATCH /tasks/{id}` endpoint.
 2. Click the **Try it out** button.
 3. In the **id** parameter field, paste the `_id` of the task.
-4. In the request body, provide the fields you want to update.
-For example, to mark the task as completed:
+4. In the request body, provide the fields you want to update, including `tags` if desired.
+For example, to mark the task as completed and add a tag:

     ```json
     {
-      "completed": true
+      "completed": true,
+      "tags": ["done"]
     }
     ```